RAF Netheravon, Wiltshire

 Operation Sparks.
 Operations board in the watch office.

-A bombing raid on France with aircraft from here.
+A bombing raid on an electrical substation near Saumur, France with Halifax aircraft from here.

 Halifax crews.